 - 1 medium sweet potato, peeled and cut into 3/4-inch cubes

 - Salt and freshly ground black pepper to taste

-Stir in the broth, water and black-eyed peas.
+- Stir in the broth, water and black-eyed peas.
 Cover and reduce the heat to medium.
-Cook for 5 minutes, then add the collard greens and season to taste with salt and pepper.
-Re-cover and cook until the collards are tender, 6 to 8 minutes more.
+Cook for 5 minutes, then add the collard greens and sweet potato and season to taste with salt and pepper.
+Re-cover and cook until the sweet potato is tender, 8 to 10 minutes more.